Misrepresentation In Property Sales: the consequences of not telling the truth when selling property

 Buying property is a big investment for anyone, so it’s only right that the purchaser should be satisfied with what they are buying.

-Likewise, the seller should be entitled to some comfort in knowing that once their property is sold, that is the end of the matter.
+Likewise, the seller should be entitled to some comfort in knowing that once their property transactions are completed, that is the end of the matter.

 The Seller’s Property Information Form